 - Performing a reindex of only a single project is also possible.

-This section provides examples of a few scripts that access issue data.
+This section provides examples of a few scripted fields that access issue data.

 The Script Runner documentation on Scripted Fields provides many more examples of how to use scripted fields.
 Most Groovy language concepts can be used within scripted fields, including the ability to access other custom field values, perform arithmetic, and call arbitrary Java or Groovy APIs.

-The following is an example of a very simple script that obtains the value of an existing custom field named "Product Price", multiplies the value by 50%, and returns the result.
+The following is an example of a very simple scripted field that obtains the value of an existing custom field named "Product Price", multiplies the value by 50%, and returns the result.

-The field for this script must be configured with a Search Template of "Number Search" or "Numeric Range Searcher", as described above, in order to be usable in numeric reports.
+This field must be configured with a Search Template of "Number Search" or "Numeric Range Searcher", as described above, in order to be usable in numeric reports.

-The following is a simple script that subtracts one week from the value of an existing Date custom field called "Payment Date".
+The following is a simple scripted field that subtracts one week from the value of an existing Date custom field called "Payment Date".

-The field for this script must be configured with a Search Template of "Date Time Range Picker", as described above, in order to be selectable as a Date Basis in reports that support dates.
+This field must be configured with a Search Template of "Date Time Range Picker", as described above, in order to be selectable as a Date Basis in reports that support dates.